-A Partner in the White Collar Defense and FDA/Healthcare groups, Kirk represents business entities, executives and directors in qui tam litigation, government investigations, prosecutions, and trials.
+A Partner in the White Collar Defense and FDA/Healthcare groups, Kirk represents business entities, senior executives, directors, and physicians in qui tam litigation, government investigations, prosecutions, and trials.

-Prior to joining the firm, Kirk served as deputy chief of the Fraud Section within the Criminal Division of the US Department of Justice (DOJ), and is recognized as the key architect behind DOJ's modern criminal healthcare fraud enforcement programs.
-At DOJ, Kirk was responsible for overseeing national healthcare investigations and cases, and for supervising teams of federal prosecutors with respect to a wide variety of crimes including FCPA violations, securities fraud, money laundering, and mail and wire fraud.
-Kirk is a seasoned trial lawyer and litigator having handled hundreds of cases, taken nearly 40 defendants through trial, and, in his last 15 federal trials, juries have reached verdicts in his favor on all counts.
+Kirk served as deputy chief of the Fraud Section within the Criminal Division of the US Department of Justice from 2006 to 2010.
+He has been recognized as the key architect behind contemporary criminal healthcare fraud enforcement programs.
+At the Fraud Section, Kirk managed national healthcare fraud investigations and cases, and supervised teams of federal prosecutors handling alleged FCPA, securities fraud, money laundering, and mail and wire fraud.
+Kirk is a seasoned trial lawyer and litigator having handled hundreds of cases.

 In 2006, Kirk created the Medicare Fraud Strike Force in partnership with the FBI and OIG.
 To date, the Strike Force program has brought cases involving over US$6 billion in alleged fraud.
-Kirk also served on multiple committees of the President's Healthcare Fraud Prevention and Enforcement Action Team (HEAT).
-Kirk served for over 5 years as an Assistant US Attorney in the Southern District of Florida, and 2 years as an Assistant Attorney General in Kentucky.
+Kirk also served on committees of the President's Healthcare Fraud Prevention and Enforcement Action Team (HEAT).
+Prior to DOJ, he served for over five years as an Assistant US Attorney in the Southern District of Florida, and two years as an Assistant Attorney General in Kentucky.

-Kirk has spoken frequently as a faculty member, panelist and keynote speaker at programs involving healthcare fraud, foreign bribery, criminal law enforcement, and trial.
-He serves as an adjunct professor of law at Georgetown University where he teaches an annual course on healthcare fraud.
+Kirk lectures frequently as a faculty member, panelist and keynote speaker at programs involving healthcare fraud, foreign bribery, criminal law enforcement, and trial.
+He serves as an adjunct professor of law at Georgetown University where he teaches healthcare fraud and abuse.
 He clerked for the Honorable Patricia A. Seitz in the United States District Court in the Southern District of Florida.

 White Collar Defense Representative Matters